Overview

 Highlights

-- Balanced south-to-north itinerary covering Saigon, Hoi An, Hanoi, Ninh Binh & Ha Long Bay
+- Well-balanced south-to-north itinerary including Saigon, Hoi An, Hanoi, Ninh Binh, and Ha Long Bay

-- Guided city tours with visits to Saigon landmarks, Hanoi’s Old Quarter, and cultural sites in Hoi An
+- Guided city tours featuring Saigon’s key landmarks, Hanoi’s Old Quarter, and cultural sites in Hoi An

-- Boat excursions on the Mekong Delta and sampan rides through Ninh Binh’s limestone valleys
+- Boat excursions in the Mekong Delta and sampan rides through Ninh Binh’s limestone valleys

-- Hands-on activities such as lantern-making, cycling in the countryside, and local food tastings
+- Hands-on experiences such as lantern-making, countryside cycling, and local food tastings

 Trip Info